Shock report links Sheffield Wednesday loanee with deadline day switch to League One rivals

-Shock report links Sheffield Wednesday loanee with switch to League One rivals Portsmouth
+Major update on reports linking Sheffield Wednesday man Lewis Wing with deadline day switch to Portsmouth

 Sheffield Wednesday midfielder Lewis Wing is the subject of further speculation over his future despite assurances from Darren Moore that he will continue his loan at Hillsborough.